philrmass/style-explorer/docs/tasks.md

 * Add currentColor reducer tests
 * Dispatch color from color picker
 * Set color in color bar and picker from store/props
+* Add source form as a controlled component
+* Load a local image
+* Load a url image